clairenheit/StartWithVehicles/README.md

 # StartWithVehicles

-Currently adds trains, explorer, and hoverpack to tier 2
+Currently adds trains, explorer, trucks, and hoverpack to tier 2

 Please report any bugs or problems under the issues tab